AdarshDeep999/Vidify-Video-Generation-Project/README.md

 The final .mp4 video file will be generated and will appear in the Colab file explorer on the left sidebar, from where it can be downloaded.
 The process can take several minutes to complete depending on the length of the story.

 Project Structure
-bradAI_Video_Generator.ipynb: The main executable notebook containing the complete, documented pipeline.
+Vidify_Video_Generator.ipynb: The main executable notebook containing the complete, documented pipeline.

 README.md: This project overview file.